aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 ## Why do we have consciousness

-Suppose that conscious experience is an accident which evolution stumbled upon because it was helpful *in itself* for evolutionary survival.
+Suppose that conscious experience is something evolution (accidentally) stumbled upon and settled on because it was helpful *in itself* for evolutionary survival.

 If that were so, either conscious experience is somehow informationarily useful to an organism, or it is useful as an incentivisation mechanism, or both.